moustakas/desi-photometry/README.md

 dependencies, and access to [NERSC](https://nersc.gov/)) can reproduce the VACs presented here using the example instructions (illustrated here just for Fuji).

-1. First, clone this repository
+1. First, clone this repository:
 ```bash
 git clone https://github.com/moustakas/desi-photometry.git
 cd desi-photometry && git checkout tags/iron-v1.0 && cd ..
 ```

-2. Next, edit the following [Perlmutter Slurm script](https://docs.nersc.gov/systems/perlmutter) with your specific paths:
+2. Next, edit the following [Perlmutter Slurm script](https://docs.nersc.gov/systems/perlmutter) with your specific paths to gather targeting and Tractor photometry for both *observed* and *potential* targets:
 ```bash
 #! /bin/bash
 #SBATCH -A desi